-Preventive maintenance activities have been implemented at RBD.
-The proposed preventive maintenance measures are intended to enhance the existing preventive maintenance activities by identifying conditions that could cause breakdown or failures resulting in discharging of pollutants to surface waters, and include the following components:
+Preventive maintenance activities have been implemented at DAL.
+These proposed preventive maintenance measures are intended to enhance the existing preventive maintenance activities by identifying conditions that could cause breakdown or failures resulting in discharging of pollutants to surface waters, and include the following components:

-Inspections shall be conducted quarterly on all storm water structural controls, including but not limited to oil/water separators, catch basins, sediment ponds, grass swales, berms and mechanical equipment that is part of the structural controls (i.e. valves, sump pumps, etc.).
+Inspections shall be conducted quarterly on all stormwater structural controls, including but not limited to oil/water separators, catch basins, sediment ponds, grass swales, berms and mechanical equipment that is part of the structural controls (i.e. valves, sump pumps, etc.).
 Maintenance shall be performed as deemed necessary by the inspections listed above.
 Inspection personnel shall be qualified personnel selected by the PPT.
 The inspector shall record the estimated volumes of solids removed from catch basins, settling ponds and other similar control structures.
-This record shall be kept in Appendix E of the SWPPP.
+This record shall be kept for inclusion in the SWPPP addendum.